 The CSU Crime Prevention program includes:

-A Daily Crime Log is maintained by the Office of Human Resources / CSU Security.
+The Office of Human Resources / CSU Security maintain a Daily Crime Log.
 The crime log is maintained as follows:

 All current students, faculty, and staff members will be provided a notice that contains a brief description of CSU Campus Safety Policies.
 This notice may be distributed through printed or electronic publications.
 Prospective students and employees can receive a copy of the Annual Security Report upon request.